Frequently asked questions about the Parental Guidance Lock

-We've developed the Parental Guidance Lock as a safeguard to help you control which BBC programmes you can play on your computer.
+The Parental Guidance Lock is a safeguard to help you control which BBC audio and video content can be accessed in your browser.

 What are Guidance labels?

 Guidance labels let viewers know when content may be unsuitable for young audiences (e.g. violence, sex, drug use or strong language) or when it may be harmful for some viewers (e.g. containing flashing images).
 Guidance labelling is usually used for television programmes that were broadcast after the TV watershed (21:00).

 How do I set up the Parental Guidance Lock?

 The first time you try to watch Guidance-labelled content, the Parental Guidance Lock warning will appear to ask for confirmation that you are aged 16 or over and, if so, invite you to set up the Parental Guidance Lock.